 Professional sparring surrounds these terms.
 We sometimes seem more preoccupied with the titles on the bits of paper we acquire than the insights that follow working with life's pains and

-contradictions or a spiritual practice that focuses on clearing the mind and opening the heart.
+contradictions or a spiritual practice that focuses on clearing the mind, opening the heart and trust.

-What matters is that the supervisee discusses with the supervisor the matching depths of psychological contact or compatibility he or she is sensing when meeting clients.
+What matters is mutual vulnerability, the gentle shared practice that supervisee and supervisor have matching depths of psychological and spritual contact or compatibility when meeting clients.

 How can that relationship be labelled to fit professional definitions?